Coupled gas and bubble dynamics at the solidification front: Conclusions

 In summary, cryo-confocal fluorescence microscopy was used to conduct an \textit{in situ} investigation of the coupled dynamics of gas segregation and bubble nucleation, growth and engulfment during directional solidification under rigorously controlled conditions, focusing particularly on solidification velocities and temperature gradients.
 We demonstrated that the dynamics of bubble nucleation are governed by a characteristic nucleation time, which is determined by the solidification velocity.
 This characteristic time emerges from the interaction of several mechanisms occurring during solidification, including gas segregation at the solidification front, bubble nucleation and growth, and their subsequent engulfment by the front.
 The parameters of solidification further influence the equilibrium between gas segregation and the engulfment rate, which in turn affects the interaction of bubbles with the solidification front, thereby impacting the overall bubble nucleation dynamics.

-In addition to the predominance of heterogeneous nucleation at the solidification front, we found that homogeneous nucleation within the liquid phase occurs frequently.
-The measured nucleation distances for these bubbles do not exhibit a significant dependence on the solidification velocity.
-These experimental observations enabled us to propose an estimation for the critical nucleation concentration within our system— a critical value that appears to be unaffected by the solidification velocity.
+Nucleation was found to be predominantly heterogeneous, occurring on the solidification front.
+These experimental observations enabled us to propose an estimation for the critical gas concentration for bubble nucleation within our system— a critical value that appears to be unaffected by the solidification velocity.
 These findings enhance our comprehension of the fundamental processes governing bubble nucleation dynamics during solidification, thus contributing to the improved control over porosity formation in solidified materials.

 \textbf{CRediT author statement: } \textbf{Bastien Isabella}: Investigation, Validation, Formal analysis, Writing - Original Draft, Visualization \textbf{Cécile Monteux}: Conceptualization, Writing - Review \& Editing, Supervision, Funding acquisition \textbf{Sylvain Deville}: Conceptualization, Writing - Review \& Editing, Supervision, Funding acquisition